smk0061/TREE-D/README.md

 Product of the West Virginia University Natural Resource Analysis Center (NRAC)<br>
 Visit us at https://www.nrac.wvu.edu/ or contact lnkinder@mail.wvu.edu with contributions.

 *This is an early version of this product.
-Future work will involve creating a web portal for submitting contributions and generating custom datasets with selected species and image attributes.*
+Future work will involve creating a web portal for submitting contributions and generating custom datasets with selected species and image attributes.*<br>
 *The <b>Species Dictionary</b> is still under construction.
 Contributions will still be accepted but will be changed in the future to match `id` values.*

 ## Requirements